-Next to the palace in the north-western corner is the Gothic Nieuwe Kerk, Amsterdam’s New Church dating back to the 14th century (though rebuilt in 1645 after a fire) and today used as an exhibition/function space.
+Next to the palace in the north-western corner is the Gothic Nieuwe Kerk, Amsterdam’s New Church dating back to the 14th century (though rebuilt in 1645 after a fire) and today used as an exhibition and ceremonial space.

-Walking out of the square between the palace and church you will reach the beautiful Magna Plaza, completed in 1899 and formerly Amsterdam’s main post office.
-It is now a small high-end shopping mall focussed mainly on fashion, jewellery and gifts.
+If you walk out of the square between the palace and church you will reach the beautiful Magna Plaza, completed in 1899 and formerly Amsterdam’s main post office.
+It is now a small high-end shopping mall with fashion, jewellery and a food court.

-From this side you can enter the pedestrianised Kalverstraat, Amsterdam’s main shopping street which houses many chains.
+From this side you can enter the pedestrianised Kalverstraat, Amsterdam’s main shopping street which houses many chain stores.

 Dam Square (East side)

-The smaller eastern side of the square is dominated by the National Monument, built in 1956 to commemorate World War 2.
-Every year on May 4th there is a memorial ceremony held in the square.
+The smaller eastern side of the square is dominated by the National Monument with its 22m high stone pillar.
+It was built in 1956 to commemorate World War 2 and every year on May 4th there is a memorial ceremony held on the square.

 Surrounding the eastern side of the square you will see De Bijenkorf, a 5-storey upscale Dutch department store on Damrak constructed between 1911 and 1914.

 Next door is the modern Verwelius office and apartment building complex with the Majestic and Euro Pub outdoor terraces below; on the eastern side is the NH Grand Krasnapolsky hotel, one of the city’s most well known hotels – it’s possible to walk in to see the glass-roofed Winter Garden room at the back.